mahesh722/online-banking-system/README.md

-# Banka
+# MCB

-Banka is a lightweight core banking application that powers banking operations like account creation, customer deposit and withdrawals.
+MCB is a lightweight core banking application that powers banking operations like account creation, customer deposit and withdrawals.

 The app is meant to support a single bank, where users can signup and create ban accounts online, but must visit the branch to withdraw or deposit money.